yasuiniko/imPhy/README.md

 4. Analysis
    - In the analysis section, DendroPy is used to take the Robinson-Foulds distance between original trees and their imputed siblings, while Owen and Provan's [GTP code][gtp] is used to calculate the BHV geodesic.
 Files containing information about these distances are written to `imPhy/my_experiment/batch_A/stats/`.
 If the next step is impossible to run, these files can still provide interesting information after a bit of file gymnastics.
 Headers are included in the CSVs.
 5. Statistics
    - This section creates CSV files containing information about the distances between imputed and original leaves and trees.
-It can also create some diagnostic plots in R, and make heatmaps of some small instances, to solidify imputation quality intuition if the [dependencies](#Dependencies) are installed.
 Files created in this step are located in `imPhy/my_experiment/`.
+6. Plots
+   - This section can also create some diagnostic plots in R, and make heatmaps of some small instances, to solidify imputation quality intuition if the [dependencies](#Dependencies) are installed.
+Files created in this step are located in `imPhy/my_experiment/` as well as `imPhy/my_experiment/heatmaps/`.

 Other Features: